 He’s right not to do any warranty work until final payment is made.
 The warranty begins after the final payment has cleared, not before.

 He needs to write an additional work order that specifies the final punch list and the time frame to get it done.
 It needs to specify that when that punch list is complete, the job is complete and final payment is expected.
-Use the punch list procedure that’s outlined in our two-day class and stick to it.
+Use the punch list procedure that’s outlined in our class and stick to it.
 If he doesn’t, this will drag on forever.

 In this situation, I’d also write an additional work order for the warranty work before it’s started.
 An additional work order isn’t normally required on warranty work but it would be a wise step.
 This additional work order should specify exactly what will and won’t be done and the time frame.